 American Spaces Support Funds

 The Office of American Spaces provides funding for American Spaces worldwide.
-Each year, IIP sends information about American Spaces Support Funds to embassies and consulates worldwide.
+Each year, the Office sends information about American Spaces Support Funds to embassies and consulates worldwide.
 Partner American Spaces staff should work with their contacts at the embassy or consulate to identify needs that could be addressed with funding.
 The embassy or consulate will submit a support funds proposal to the Office of American Spaces on the behalf of its American Spaces typically in the fall.
 The review panel includes various offices in Washington that make recommendations on funding in the areas of programs, technology, media and content, and the look and feel of American Spaces.
 Priority American Spaces are eligible to also request support funds for staffing and building renovations.

-All American Spaces are eligible to request support funds by meeting the basic requirements of regularly submitting statistics on their visitors and programs; maintaining a valid MOU for American Corners; and reporting the level of performance based on the American Spaces Standards.
+All American Spaces are eligible to request support funds by meeting the basic requirements of regularly submitting statistics on their visitors and programs; maintaining a valid MOU for American Corners, and reporting the level of performance based on the American Spaces Standards.

-In-kind support, such as services, supplies or free help, is a way to increase the impact of American Spaces through visitors, volunteers and local community.
+In-kind support, such as services, supplies or free help, is a way to increase the impact of American Spaces through visitors, volunteers and the local community.
 Many individuals and groups can’t donate cash or are uncomfortable doing so, but, if asked, would be happy to give supplies, run a program or lend a hand at an event.
 Local stakeholders who want to see their American Spaces succeed can increase their visibility with in-kind support.
 The American Spaces benefit tremendously by developing allies and building credibility and respect, besides receiving goods and services from the people in the community.
 In-kind supporters may also steer you to other sources of in-kind support you may not have known.

 Note that in some jurisdictions, outright donations of cash to an American Space may raise attention from the local tax authorities.